 Tips 4: Get Yourself a Part-Time Job

-With the high cost of living in Japan, it would be a lot easier to have a part-time job.
+With the high cost of living in Japan, it would be a lot easier if you have a part-time job.
 It is not uncommon for students in Japan to have one or two part-time jobs.
-For instance, being a waiter in a restaurant, serving in the convenience stores, or even doing some English teaching!
+For instance, being a waiter in a restaurant or cafe, serving in the convenience stores, or even doing some English teaching!
 Those are some examples of what part-time jobs are common for international students in Japan.

-Also, you have to keep in mind that besides earning some money, you can also educate yourself to work in a Japanese environment, which will certainly help you in the future.
+Another benefit of having a part-time job in Japan is that besides earning some money, you can educate yourself to work in a Japanese environment, which will certainly help you in the future.

-However, you have to note that a student cannot work over 28 hours in a week legally, or else you may be deported back to your country!
+However, you have to note that an international student cannot work over 28 hours in a week legally, or else you may be deported back to your country!

 Bonus Tips: Find A Roommate

 If you don’t live in a dormitory, I suggest you get yourself a roommate.
 Many apartments in Japan have two or more rooms, or maybe you live in a house.
 Indeed, the rent cost will be much cheaper than if you have to live by yourself.
 Likewise, having a roommate can also ease your burden in paying those expensive bills.
 You can split the bills with your roommate instead of paying it all on your own.

 Another choice for accommodation is a share house in Japan.
 Many international students opt to live in a share house since the rent is cheaper and there are basic necessities such as furniture, washing machine and kitchenware already available for use.
 Similar to getting a roommate, you may be able to find great friendships there as well.

 Besides, isn’t living in a foreign country a scary thing for some people?
 By having a roommate or living in a share house, you will feel less lonely, and also have a friend to help while you are not feeling well.
 You have to give your parents peace of mind back in your country right?

 Your Favourite Tips for International Students in Japan